Published by Robert Carlisle on Feb 4th 2019

-Most of the anchors that are referred to as lead anchor are female anchors, i.e. designed to have a threaded fastener inserted into them.
+Anchors that are referred to as lead anchor are usually female anchors, i.e. designed to have a threaded fastener inserted into them.
 The principle behind the female anchors is to allow the screw to expand the anchor as the screw is inserted.
-One type of anchor called the machine screw anchor can utilize a setting tool to set the anchor before the screw is inserted.
-The machine screw anchor must only be used in solid materials because the bottom of the hole is required to allow the anchor to set properly.
+One type of anchor, the machine screw anchor, can utilize a setting tool to set the anchor before the screw is inserted.
+The machine screw anchor should be used in solid materials because the bottom of the hole is required to allow the anchor to set properly.

 Types of Lead Anchors

 Hammer Drive –